 Pressure Reducing Valves – Say What Now?

 We’ve never heard a customer complain about their water pressure being too high.
 Everyone likes a high water pressure shower.
 In fact, most complaints are that water pressure isn’t high enough for their liking.
-So why in the world would someone create a water pressure reducing valve!?
-What does it do and why do you need one?
-Here are a couple reasons why you might need a pressure reduction valve and how they can save you money and stress.
+So why in the would someone invent water pressure reducing valves?
+What does it do and why might you need one?
+Here are a couple reasons why you might need a pressure reducing valve and how they can save you money and stress.

 Protect your expensive appliances

 The plumbing code requires new homes to be built with water pressure between 60psi and 80psi.
 As a result, manufacturers of dishwashers, water heaters, faucets, and clothes washers build their products to work within this water pressure range.

 High water pressure will reduce the life of the appliance by wearing down the rubber gaskets and washers at hose connections.
 High water pressure also creates excess and strain on internal components engineered to operate at lower water pressures.